usatales.com

 Flash flooding in Hawaiian islands

 Let us know a little bit about these dangerous flash floods-Flash floods can occur in specific areas of this big island when it rains heavily.
 A tiny, peaceful river may be transformed by heavy rain into a cascading flood that sweeps away everything in its path.
-Every few years, flash floods claimed the lives of many and these rains can be difficult to predict and may arrive unexpectedly.
+Every few years, flash floods claim the lives of many and these rains can be difficult to predict and may arrive unexpectedly.

 Flash floods are far more prevalent in Hawaii than other natural calamities like tsunamis or storms.
 Past incidence of catastrophic flooding is here-